LOADING ...

 And we danced all night the pretty girls from France;

-He said the words of Colonel Packenham
+He the dying words of Colonel Packenham

 think about the fun we had way down in New Orleans.